-Unfortunately, mice and rats like static caravans and can squeeze through the tiniest of gaps to keep warm in winter or seek out some food.
+Unfortunately, mice and rats like static caravans and can squeeze through the tiniest of gaps to keep warm in winter or seek out food.

 Each year we deal with insurance claims for damage to caravans caused by vermin, particularly the upholstery, which can sometimes run into thousands of pounds.
 Luckily Leisuredays policyholders are covered in the event of damage caused by vermin.

-Nobody wants to be faced with the mess and smell that mice or rats can cause when returning to their static caravan or lodge at the start of the new season, so it’s always worth taking to steps to prevent a family of unwelcome visitors to your holiday caravan in the winter months – or at any time of the year!
+Nobody wants to be faced with the mess and smell that mice or rats can cause when returning to their static caravan or lodge at the start of the new season, so it’s always worth taking steps to prevent a family of unwelcome visitors to your holiday caravan in the winter months – or at any time of the year!

 One common theme is that they don’t seem to like metal but love a bit of plastic in their diet!